ivnmaksimovic/sandbox-kitesurfing/src/content/package-packages.md

 #### Beginner package

-Twelve hours of kite course (see description in school) including kite gear rental for the rest of the week.
+Ten hours of kite course (see description in school) including kite gear rental for the rest of the week.

 Selected accomodation and included services.

 #### Intermediate package

-Six hours of kite course (see description in school)  including kite gear rental for the rest of the week.
+Five hours of kite course (see description in school)  including kite gear rental for the rest of the week.

 Selected accomodation and included services.